amity1/icalToThunderbird/README.md

   The default profile is located in *~/.thunderbird/*, its name ends with '.default'.
 - **It is recommended to backup your default user's directory before running this script**

+- The script might not work when Thunderbird runs because the database is **LOCKED**.
+  If you still want to run this script better stop Thunderbird.
+In addition, you can connect to the database, and type:
+      ```pragma locking_mode=normal```
 - If you don't see the result immediately, try restarting your Thunderbird.

 - If you encounter any problem you can contact me via GitHub, or fix it